-Start by preparing the peanut sauce, Put all the ingredients except for water into a high speed blender and blend until smooth.
+Put all the ingredients except for the water into a high speed blender and blend until smooth.
 If you're not using fresh garlic (or are able to mince it finely). you can just whisk all the ingredients in a bowl.
 Add water as necessary (the sauce should be pourable).

 To assemble the spring rolls, pour warm water into a shallow dish and immerse the rice paper to soften, for about 5 seconds.
 The rice paper should be pliable, but not too soft.
 If it becomes too soft, it will stick and tear.
 Always work with one rice paper at a time.

 Transfer the rice paper onto a damp kitchen towel.
-To the top third of the rice paper, add a handful of the vermicelli noodles, 1/2 lettuce leaf, carrots, cucumbers, bell peppers, avocado, green onions, basil, and mint.
+Add a handful of the vermicelli noodles, 1/2 lettuce leaf, carrots, cucumbers, bell peppers, avocado, green onions, basil, and mint to the To the top third of the rice paper.
 Do not over-stuff the roll or it might burst.
 Gently bring the top edge up and over the filling, then fold in the two side flaps, and continue rolling until seem is sealed.

 Store leftover spring rolls covered in the refrigerator for a few days, though best within the first 24-48 hours.